 Methodology should include a variety of resources, and the outcome of each type of methodology used may lead to the use of another.
 Successful projects have utilized as many resources and tools of methodology as needed to answer the research question.
-A list of possible sources of information and tools for methodology may be found in Appendix VIII.
+A list of possible sources of information and tools for methodology may be found in Appendix VIII (p.
+33).

-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (pdf file following this guide) to review judging criteria related to methodology before, during, and following this step.
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to methodology before, during, and following this step.

 Once an appropriate methodology has been established, students may begin using the selected processes and instruments to collect information related to the research question.
 Data should first be organized in some logical format.
 Charts, tables and other graphic organizers may be used to record information in a form that clarifies the relationship of the data.
 Once the data is organized, students may use critical thinking processes to interpret the data and make inferences that lead to a conclusion.
 It is the role of the supervising teacher to lead students in using critical thinking processes that lead to logical conclusions based on sufficient data.
-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (pdf file following this guide) to review judging criteria related to collecting, analyzing, and interpreting data.
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to collecting, analyzing, and interpreting data.

-When a sufficient amount of information to reach a conclusion has been analyzed and interpreted, the student should write a draft of the research summary paper which includes the components described in Appendix IX.
+When a sufficient amount of information to reach a conclusion has been analyzed and interpreted, the student should write a draft of the research paper that includes the components described in Appendix IX (p.
+34).
 Teachers should review the draft, and students should make revisions and corrections, if needed.

-The abstract, which should be written on a 3 X 5 card after the summary paper is completed, will be given to the judges by the student to use as an overview at the beginning of the interview.
-An example of an abstract may be found in Appendix XI.
+The abstract, which should be written on an index card after the paper is completed, will be given to the judges by the student to use as an overview at the beginning of the interview.
+An example of an abstract may be found in Appendix XI (p.
+38).

-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet (pdf file following this guide) to review judging criteria related to summary papers and abstracts before, during, and following this step.
+Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to summary papers and abstracts before, during, and following this step.